rain58/Boundary-aware-Image-Inpainting/README.md

 ## Depths
 Estimate depth image from RGB Images datasets by using [Dense Depth](https://arxiv.org/abs/1812.11941).
 The procedure is as follows.
-1. Fine-tune the pre-trained Dense Depth model by using [DIODE dataset](https://arxiv.org/abs/1908.00463).
-We only use outdoor images of DIODE dataset.
+1. Fine-tune the pre-trained Dense Depth model by using [DIODE](https://arxiv.org/abs/1908.00463).
+We only use **outdoor** images of DIODE dataset.
+Please download from [here](https://diode-dataset.org/)
 2. Estimate the depth image from RGB Images.
 3. make flist files:
 ```